hepaces89/SeleniumUtils/README.md

 # SeleniumUtils
-A collection of selenium snippets that I have found useful.
+A collection of Selenium WebDriver snippets that I have found useful.